ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 Do this also for the `ubuntu:22.04` image and your host system!
 What is different, what is the same?

 Please note, Docker desktop on MacOS and Windows is shipped with a Linux virtual machine, that runs in the background and provides you with Docker functionality.
+What do you expect to find for the respective `uname` commands?

-Especially on Windows, however, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell.
+Especially on Windows, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell.
 Can you still demonstrate the core concept of "shared Linux kernel" and "contained software environment" on a Windows machine?
 If so, how?